WAVES (Worthy of Achievement, Validation, Empowerment, and Success) for Asian American Native Hawaiian Pacific Islanders

 API Student Center Services & Benefits

 The API Student Center is a one-stop location to get your Shoreline questions answered, as well as a space to meet, collaborate, and grow.
-Here are a few of the services offered at the Center:
+Here are some of the services and benefits we provide:

-- Space and opportunity to build a support network among fellow API community on campus
+- Space and opportunity to build a support network among fellow AANHPI community on campus

-- Full-time staff available to support you and provide advising regarding academics, financial aid, and campus life
+- Full-time AANHPI designated support staff available to support you and provide advising regarding academics, financial aid, and campus life

 - Informative and cultural quarterly workshops, socials, and events